dburles/meteor-collection-helpers/README.md

 });
 // bookInstance.chapters[2].numberOfPages(); // number of pages in chapter three
 // bookInstance.chapters[5].numberOfPages(); // number of pages in chapter six
+// p.s.
+You can nest after arrays as well: "some.array.$.elementField.array.$.very.deep.array.$.helperName": func ...

 ```

 ### Example use within a template